-* Friends: We're in a pandemic.
-We know money is very tight (if not totally absent) for many of you.
+* Friends: We know money is very tight for many of you.

 Each potential drone shoot is different, so it's difficult to post pricing.
 (If you called a plumber, they might not be able to give you a quote instantly via email or the phone.).
 I am far from the most expensive service in town.
 My goal is to gain your trust and business, so I'm willing to discuss your project with you and offer the best solutions.

 *In fact, I am willing to help you even if your budget is constrained.
 Please give me a try and we'll see what we can work out, together.
-During these early months of this business, I hope you'll enjoy these low prices, hoping you will refer me to your business colleagues and friends.
+I hope you'll enjoy these low prices, hoping you will refer me to your business colleagues and friends.

 *Some companies require billing/invoices while others do not.
 Please let me know while scheduling a shoot.

 * If I am shooting a series of weekly or periodic drone photos, we can make advance arrangements.
 (Example: If you are building a new home or office from the ground up and want daily, weekly or monthly progress photos.)
 I promise to work with you to find the best solution and most reasonable pricing!

 * Payments can be made online or with cash, company checks or credit card.

 *Same-day drone photos missions and results are possible, (Note: There are certain, specific shooting locations when I am required to obtain FAA approval in advance for certain flight missions.
 Please see above safety section.)
 Sometimes, instant service isn't possible but I promise to do everything I can to accommodate your needs as quickly as possible.
 Weather conditions are checked to determine if flying is possible for your shooting date.